What is Competitive Benchmarking? Best Practices

 What is competitive benchmarking?

-The competitive benchmarking process is a crucial part of defining the go-to-market strategy.
+The traditional competitive benchmarking process is a crucial part of defining the go-to-market strategy.
 It helps you understand your market position and how you match your rivals with business goals.
 To perform the analysis, you should define key performance indicators, benchmarking metrics, and compare your brand to your main competitors.

 Every valuable insight you can get from all the data gathered will be based on your set of metrics, so it’s important to talk through your plans with your team.